-6.1 The effectiveness of Influenza Immunisation Services will be measured by whether the percentage of persons aged 65 years and over, and pregnant women receiving the Influenza Vaccination, is increased.
+6.1 The effectiveness of Influenza Immunisation Services will be measured by whether the percentage of persons aged 65 years and over, and pregnant women receiving the Influenza Vaccination, is increased from the previous year's percentage.

 7. Payment for Influenza Immunisation Services